 The bit allocation of the control register is shown in Tbl.
 5.6.
 This control register has been designed so that the common case of memory access need only set the key and the transfer length.
 Hence, writing a 32'h0fed0000 to the control register will start any memory transfer.
 On the other hand, if you wished to read from a serial port (constant address) and put the result into a buffer every time a word was available, you might wish to write 32'h2fed8001-this assumes, of course, that you have a serial port wired to the zero bit of this interrupt control.
 (The DMA controller does not use the interrupt controller, and cannot clear interrupts.)
-As a third example, if you wished to write
+As a third example, if you wished to write to an external FIFO anytime it was less than half full (had fewer than 512 items), and interrupt line 3 indicated this condition, you might wish to issue a 32'h1fed8dff to this port.

-Bit # Access Description 31 R DMA Active 30 R Wishbone error, transaction aborted.
+Bit $\#$ Access Description 31 R DMA Active 30 R Wishbone error, transaction aborted.
 This bit is cleared the next time this register is written to.
 29 R/W Set to '1' to prevent the controller from incrementing the source address, '0' for normal memory copy.
 28 R/W Set to '1' to prevent the controller from incrementing the desti- nation address, '0' for normal memory copy. $27 \dots 16$ W The DMA Key.
 Write a 12'hfed to these bits to start the activate any DMA transfer.
 27 R Always reads '0', to force the deliberate writing of the key. $26 \dots 16$ R Indicates the number of items in the transfer buffer that have yet to be written.
-15 R/W Set to '1' to trigger on an interrupt, or '0' to start immediately upon receiving a valid key.
-1410 R/W Select among one of 32 possible interrupt lines.
+15 R/W Set to '1' to trigger on an interrupt, or '0' to start immediately upon receiving a valid key. $14\dots 10$ R/W Select among one of 32 possible interrupt lines.
 90 R/W Intermediate transfer length.
 Thus, to transfer one item at a time set this value to 1.
 To transfer the maximum number, 1024, at a time set it to 0.